jsbien/djvu2char_index/README.md

 Create character index for a DjVu document

 Designed by Janusz S. Bień (jsbien@uw.edu.pl).
-To be implemented by ChatPGT.
+To be implemented by ChatGPT.

 The program at present doesn't accept as the input an DjVu document, but the hidden text in the format used by the djvused program.
 We call